 For the vinaigrette

-- 1 teaspoon finely grated fresh ginger (use microplane grater)
+- 1 teaspoon finely grated fresh ginger (use a microplane grater)

-- 1 teaspoon finely grated orange zest (use microplane grater)
+- 1 teaspoon finely grated orange zest (use a microplane grater)

 - 1 tablespoon brown rice vinegar